Tuna time: Bailey Island fishing tournament returns with a technological twist

 The tournament is a longstanding tradition on the Eastern Seaboard, dating back to 1938.
 This year, participants gathered to cast their lines for the top payout of $5,000 in the tuna division, $500 in the adult sports division and $75 in the junior competition.

-“We canceled the tournament partly because of the pandemic,” said Coombs.
+“We canceled the tournament partly because of the pandemic,” Coombs said.
 “The previous president had just stepped down, and other challenges popped up — the wharf, where we usually host the competition, had structural concerns.
 It took a few years to get going, but this relaunch brings a new model to sustain the event moving forward — plus a new app.”

 In the past, basic technology has run the show — pen, paper and handwritten checks.
 Now, a new app, Bailey Island Fishing Tournament, has entered the scene.
 Created by a husband-and-wife app design duo, Reel Time Apps Inc., Coombs said it was worth the cost to keep up with other national tournaments.